emiliebarnard/discord-bot/index.markdown

 If a user sends the message <i>Hello</i> in the server, the bot will reply with <i>Hi there!</i>.
 You can add to this code so your bot responds to multiple messages with distinct responses.

 ## Tag @everyone
 You can code your bot to send a message that tags @everyone on the server, which can be useful for announcements.
 This requires enabling an additional permission, <b>mention_everyone</b>, but otherwise works similarly to sending a normal message.
-The following example shows this tag added to our original message:
+The following code shows this tag added to our original message:

 {% include codeHeader.html %}
 {% highlight python %}